Tech-TTGames/Tickets-Plus/README.md

 7. Create the bot on [Discord Developers](https://discord.com/developers/applications).
     1. Create application however you want.
     2. Create a bot.
-    3. Turn on the 'Message Content' privileged intent.
+    3. Turn on the 'Message Content' and 'Server Members' privileged intents.
 Probably disable 'Public Bot'.
     4. Input your bot token to secret.json.
 (Refer to example_secret.json)
     5. Invite the bot to your server!
 Replace the <CLIENT_ID> in the below invites with numbers from `https://discord.com/developers/applications/<CLIENT_ID>/`
         - The ***easy link*** - `https://discord.com/api/oauth2/authorize?client_id=<CLIENT_ID>&permissions=8&scope=bot%20applications.commands`